Samuel-DEVULDER/Thomson-Projects/fpu/README.md

    PERFORM 2
 DONE
 ```
-Notice how we use the EXIT2 label to get out of two DO/DONE blocks.
+Notice how we use the EXIT2 label to get out of two nested blocks.

 Sometimes we can have another DOIF in the ELSE..DONE block.
-Instead of nesting DOIF which makes the code sometimes unreadable, a DOELIF cc.
+Instead of nesting DOIF which makes the code somehow unreadable, a DOELIF cc block is provided.
 For example
 ```
 ASLB
 DOIF vs